 Carriers of acute porphyria should avoid the following:

 Diets for obesity should provide gradual weight loss and be adopted only during periods of remission.
 Carriers of variegate porphyria or hereditary coproporphyria should minimize sun exposure; sunscreens that block only ultraviolet B light are ineffective, but opaque zinc oxide or titanium dioxide preparations are beneficial.
-Support associations, such as the American Porphyria Foundation and the European Porphyria Network, can provide written information and direct counseling.
+Support associations, such as the United Porphyrias Association, American Porphyria Foundation and the European Porphyria Network (Epnet), can provide written information and direct counseling.

-Patients should be identified prominently in the medical record as carriers and should carry a card or wear medical alert jewelry verifying the carrier state and precautions to be observed.
+Patients should be identified prominently in the medical record as carriers and should carry a card and wear medical alert jewelry verifying the carrier state and precautions to be observed.

 A high-carbohydrate diet may decrease the risk of acute attacks.
 Some patients can sometimes treat mild acute attacks by increasing their intake of dextrose or glucose.
 Prolonged use should be avoided in order to decrease risk of obesity and dental caries.

-To prevent renal damage, chronic hypertension should be treated aggressively (using safe drugs).
+To prevent renal damage, chronic hypertension should be treated Treatment Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more aggressively (using safe medications).
 Patients with evidence of impaired renal function are referred to a nephrologist.

 Patients who experience recurrent and predictable attacks (typically women with attacks related to the menstrual cycle) can be given monthly givosiran at a dose of 2.5 mg/kg body weight by subcutaneous injection.
-Alternatively, patients may benefit from prophylactic heme therapy given shortly before the expected onset of an acute attack or weekly as prophylaxis, which is less expensive (1).
-There is no standardized regimen; a specialist should be consulted.
+Alternatively, patients may benefit from prophylactic heme therapy given shortly before the expected onset of an acute attack or weekly as prophylaxis, which is less expensive (1 Prevention references Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more ).
+There is no standardized regimen; a specialist should be consulted (1, 2 Prevention references Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more ).

 Frequent premenstrual attacks in some women are aborted by administration of a gonadotropin-releasing hormone agonist plus low-dose estrogen.
 Low-dose oral contraceptives are sometimes used successfully, but the progestin component is likely to exacerbate the porphyria.